 Technology and diversity drive this year’s trends, and as you plan your company’s recruitment strategy for 2017, keep them in mind.

-Thanks to the development of new technologies like artificial intelligence (AI) and improvements around telecommunications, hiring volume is set to increase around the globe, with the UK looking at a 58% rise.
+Thanks to the development of new technologies like automated intelligence (AI) and improvements around telecommunications, hiring volume is set to increase around the globe, with the UK looking at a 58% rise.

 - India: 76%

 - Southeast Asia: 62%

 - China: 50%